-11. PPP Grant Income
+10. PPP Grant Income

 On April 13, 2020, the Company received proceeds of \$70,000 under the Paycheck Protection Program ("PPP") provision of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The PPP provided funding to small businesses through the federally guaranteed loans administered through Section 7(a) of the Small Business Act.
 The Company also received proceeds of \$10,000 under the COVID-19 Economic Injury Disaster Loans (EIDL) program.
-During 2020 the Company incurred sufficient payroll costs and retained sufficient levels of employment and employee pay to obtain forgiveness.
+The proceeds were initially recorded as debt.
+During 2020 the Company incurred sufficient payroll costs and retained sufficient levels of employment and employee pay to submit a request for forgiveness.
 The proceeds were recorded as grant income in 2020.

-12. Trust Agreement for Designated Beneficiaries
+11. Trust Agreement for Designated Beneficiaries

 In March 2020, the LLC members established a Trust for the granting of membership interests to three individuals.
-At the time of grant, the existing LLC members ("Settlors') transferred 8% of the ownership and membership interests (8,000 membership units, equivalent to 192,234 shares of common stock) of the Company to a Trust for the purpose of holding the vested interests for the three beneficiaries.
-The Settlors continued to hold title to the membership interests conveyed to the Trust until the Company operating agreement was restated, and the Settlors continued to receive their pro rata distribution of profits and losses from the interests until that occurred.
-At the date of issuance, the fair value of the membership interests issued was determined to be nominal and no expense was recorded in connection with the grants.
-The operating agreement was amended and restated effective January 1, 2021 and the units/shares were allocated from the Trust to the grantees.
+At the time of grant, the existing LLC members ("Settlors") transferred 8% of the ownership and membership interests of the Company to a Trust for the purpose of holding the vested interest for the three beneficiaries.
+The Settlors continue to hold title to the membership interests conveyed to the Trust until the Company operating agreement is restated, and the Settlors continue to receive their pro rata distribution of profits and losses from the interests until that occurs.
+At the date of issuance, the fair value of the shares issued was determined to be nominal and no expense was recorded in connection with the grants.
+The operating agreement was amended and restated effective January 1, 2021(See Note 15 - Subsequent Events).

-13. Commitments and Contingencies
+12. Commitments and Contingencies